 The computer science program prepares you to meet the computational challenges of our modern world.

-Our program has been listed as one of the nation's best schools for computer science by The Princeton Review for the seventh consecutive year.
+For many years, our program has been listed as one of the nation's best schools for computer science by The Princeton Review.
 A major in computer science will give you a deeper understanding of the theoretical foundations of computer science, and prepare you for grad school.

 Our computer labs are equipped with a virtual reality environment, dual-boot systems and a heterogeneous computer cluster.